So, you’re almost ready.

 Loading a cargo hold is a highly individualized process.
 Some take the planner approach, using skills they must’ve acquired while earning their dual degrees in both Physics and Spatial Geometry, using intensive proprietary calculations to place each item with Tetris-like precision within the cargo area.
 Others prefer a more casual, Zen-like approach.
 Seemingly unplanned and effortless, with almost supernatural powers, they appear to will their shape-shifting belongings into place, creating a holistic hatch full of serene oneness.

-Whether more informed by science or art, most of all us fall somewhere in between in our loading process.
+Whether more informed by science or art, most of us fall somewhere in between, in our loading process.
 Some trips go a little more smoothly than others and the smoothness levels achieved almost always correlate with the efforts that went into the planning and packing stages.
-As a father of two kids and one large dog, I’d like to propose the following ten basic principles while loading our vehicles for the trek.
+As a parent of two kids and one large dog, I’d like to propose the following ten basic principles while loading our vehicles for the trek.

 1. First things, first.
 Create lists.

 Not only do lists help ensure you won’t wind up at the trailhead without your sleeping bags, but they also help organize your packing process which greatly speeds up the process of setting camp on the other end of the trip.
 Lists also make a nice catch-all for those little add-on items that seem to pop into your head at random moments and quickly evaporate as fast as you think of them.
 They help you decide necessities from frivolities.
 And they are especially useful for remembering the things you need to keep using at home right up until you leave, like toothbrushes and cooking utensils.

 2. Save those stuffers.

 Not so fast on consolidating those soft items of various shapes and sizes.
 They make great filler that you can shove between larger items, saving you more space and keeping gear from sliding around.
 Best of all, they tremendously reduce those annoying squeaks that you’ll never find or dare to even stop for, once the caravan is rolling.